codenvy/docs/src/main/_docs/user-guide/user-teams.md

 There are three different roles in a team:
 - **Owner**: The team owner is the user who creates the team.
 It is the owner's resources that are allocated within the team.
 Team owners can define limits on the resources that team members can use.
 - **Admin**: Team's admins are able to manage the team.
 Admins can edit settings, manage workspaces, resources and members.
-- **Developer**: Team's developers are the able create workspace, manage own workspaces and use any other workspaces they have permissions for.
+- **Developer**: Team's developers are able create workspace, manage own workspaces and use any other workspaces they have permissions for.

 ## Team Workspaces
 Workspaces created in a team use team resources and can be shared with all, or a subset of team members.